Early years funding updates

 - For 3- & 4-year-olds that are eligible for the ‘universal funding’ only, not the working entitlement (extended hours), please record the hours in the universal columns.

-- For 3- & 4-year-olds, who are also eligible for the ‘working entitlement’ please record hours in all 4 columns.
+- For 3- & 4-year-olds, who are eligible for the ‘working entitlement’ please record hours in all 4 columns.

 Amending hours for existing children: